wschwanghart/topotoolbox/readme.md

 - new function: tthelp - Search for keywords on the TopoToolbox blog
 - new function: meltonruggedness (thanks for pointing out the bug, Kerry Leith!)
 - new function: PPS/cdftest
+- new function: GRIDobj/evansslope - calculate surface gradient using Evans method

 ### 2.4